labarilem/labarilem.github.io/_pages/about.md

 title: About me
 ---

-I am an italian software developer who loves using and developing cutting edge technologies.
+I am a software engineer who loves working on/with interesting technologies to solve hard problems.

-Favorite foods:

-- Pizza :pizza:
-- Sushi :sushi:
-- Roasted meat :meat_on_bone:

-Favorite movie:

-- 2001: A Space Odyssey :rocket: :milky_way:

-## Working on

-- Enterprise project built with ASP.NET Core microservices.
-Featuring polyglot persistence, advanced monitoring, various sync/async communication protocols and lots of other exciting techs.
-- Source code generator for ASP.NET Core microservices and related components.
-- Open source side projects.
+I have been passionate about computer science since teenage years.

 ## Experience

-- Developed various kinds of Typescript libraries published as NPM packages with continuous delivery.
+As a software engineer, I have:

+- Developed an enterprise system based on ASP.NET Core microservices.
+Got practical experience with polyglot persistence, advanced monitoring, various sync/async communication protocols and lots of other integration technologies.
+Also, I engineered some parts of the system.

+- Designed and implemented a flexible and cross-platform source code generator base on Node.js.
+This generator has been successfully integrated in several large projects.

-- Developed cross-platform CI and CD tools (e.g. build and pipeline tools) with Typescript + Node.js and C# on .NET Core.
-These tools have been integrated with third-party build agents systems and source control providers to automate the software production process of the company.
+- Developed cross-platform CI and CD tools with Node.js.
+These tools have been integrated with third-party build systems and source control providers to automate the software production process of the company.

-- Developed a framework for data modeling and source code generation that powers several enterprise projects.
-This framework generates source code for Angular 4 frontends, ASP.NET backends and it's able to generate documentation artifacts too (e.g. markdown files, static HTML websites and PDF files).

-- Built web applications with a Typescript + React + Redux frontend and a Typescript + Node.js + Express backend.
+- Developed a web application with a Typescript, React, Redux frontend and a Typescript, Node.js, Express backend.

-- Using Microsoft TFS to manage builds and teamwork.

-- Working in agile teams.

-- Built web applications with an Angular 4 frontend running in Electron and a Typescript + Node.js + Express backend.
+- Worked on a web application with an Angular frontend running in Electron and a Typescript, Node.js, Express backend.

-- Experience in C# on .NET framework (WinForms, ASP.NET) and early .NET Core (coding solutions to [Project Euler](https://projecteuler.net/archives) problems).
+As a technical trainer, I have:

+- Held a course on the Microservice software architecture, offered to experienced software developers.
+The course covered both theoretical concepts and best practices, with a focus on the .NET Core development platform.

+- Held a course on Web Development Fundamentals, offered to high school students.
+Main topics: HTML 5, CSS & SCSS, Javascript & Typescript, Node.js.
+At the end of the course, students were able to build a simple real-time chat application with the aforementioned technologies.

 ## More

-If you want to know more, check out my [Linkedin](https://www.linkedin.com/in/marcolabarile/) and [GitHub](https://github.com/labarilem) profiles.
+If you want to know more about me:

+- Check out my professional experience on [Linkedin](https://www.linkedin.com/in/marcolabarile/)
+- Have at look at my open source work on [GitHub](https://github.com/labarilem)